TiermoInvin/Livewell/README.md

 Our time is one of the most important resources and time is not promised, however, we can take steps to improving our time on this Earth as well as prolong it.

 All-in-one app because I'm not a CS student and if you shoot for the stars, you might land on the moon.
 Recipe for disaster, maybe, and very conscious of feature creep likely going to be a problem with this.
-Hopefully going to work on phone-focused for now but hopefully going to work on the web as well as desktops.
+Phone-focused for now but hopefully going to work on the web as well as desktops.

 # Feature Ideas
 - Backwards compatibility to older, unsupported devices so that people can make use of - what would other wise be - e-waste.